 GeneCards Summary for BCL2L11 Gene

 BCL2L11 (BCL2 Like 11) is a Protein Coding gene.
-Diseases associated with BCL2L11 include ocular hyperemia and autoimmune lymphoproliferative syndrome.
-Among its related pathways are Signaling by GPCR and p75 NTR receptor-mediated signalling.
-GO annotations related to this gene include microtubule binding.
+Diseases associated with BCL2L11 include Ocular Hyperemia and Spastic Hemiplegia.
+Among its related pathways are p75 NTR receptor-mediated signalling and Apoptosis and survival_Regulation of Apoptosis by Mitochondrial Proteins.
+Gene Ontology (GO) annotations related to this gene include microtubule binding.

 UniProtKB/Swiss-Prot for BCL2L11 Gene

 Induces apoptosis and anoikis.
 Isoform BimL is more potent than isoform BimEL.
 Isoform Bim-alpha1, isoform Bim-alpha2 and isoform Bim-alpha3 induce apoptosis, although less potent than isoform BimEL, isoform BimL and isoform BimS.
 Isoform Bim-gamma induces apoptosis.
 Isoform Bim-alpha3 induces apoptosis possibly through a caspase-mediated pathway.
 Isoform BimAC and isoform BimABC lack the ability to induce apoptosis.

 Bcl-2 family proteins contribute to programmed cell death or apoptosis.
 It is a large protein family and all members contain at least one of four Bcl-2 homology domains.
 Certain members (Bcl-2, Bcl-XL and Mcl-1) are antiapoptotic, whilst others (Bax, Bak, Bok) are proapoptotic.